KoushikGavini/ChainGuard/CONTRIBUTING.md

-# Contributing to ChainGuard
+# Contributing to ShieldContract

-Thank you for your interest in contributing to ChainGuard!
+Thank you for your interest in contributing to ShieldContract!
 This document provides guidelines and instructions for contributing.

 ## Code of Conduct